hogsy/chronon/readme.md

 1. If you don't have vcpkg installed already, use `vcpkg_setup_apple.sh`; this will fetch vcpkg and install the dependencies
 2. Use CMake as usual, but pass `-DCMAKE_TOOLCHAIN_FILE=vcpkg\scripts\buildsystems\vcpkg.cmake` as an argument so it can find packages provided by vcpkg

+## Contributing

+If you have experience with either C/C++, have a passion for programming and familiarity with the Anachronox game, then feel free to get in touch via our [Discord](https://discord.gg/EdmwgVk) server in the `#anachronox` channel.

+Alternatively, feel free to ping me an email at [hogsy@oldtimes-software.com](mailto:hogsy@oldtimes-software.com).

+## Credits

+Incorporates some additional bug fixes sourced from...
+- KMQuake2
+- Paril

 ## Resources